duyngonguyenkhanh/Ecommerce/README.md

 - **Email Confirmation**:
   - Receive an email confirmation of the order via **Nodemailer**.
 - **Live Chat**:
-  - Customers can chat with support staff (Admin or Tư vấn viên) for real-time assistance.
+  - Customers can chat with support staff (Admin or consultants) for real-time assistance.

 ### **Admin**